ledpup/ClimateExplorer/blog/_posts/2024-09-21-GHCN-daily.markdown

 Initially, this seemed like a daunting task.
 We had selected 1883 sites from GHCNm.
 GHCNd data files for those sites total over 7 gigabytes.
 I wanted it to be a few hundred megabytes.

-The first thing to do would be to transform the GHCNd file into something that [Climate Explorer](https://climateexplorer.net/) could use.
+The first thing to do would be to transform the GHCNd file into something that [ClimateExplorer](https://climateexplorer.net/) could use.
 The data file format in GHCNd looks like the below.

 ```
 "STATION","DATE","LATITUDE","LONGITUDE","ELEVATION","NAME","PRCP","PRCP_ATTRIBUTES","SNWD","SNWD_ATTRIBUTES","TMAX","TMAX_ATTRIBUTES","TMIN","TMIN_ATTRIBUTES","TAVG","TAVG_ATTRIBUTES"